willfriel1028/MarchMadness_Analytics_Report/output_walkthrough.md

 **Matchup-specific insights**

-Arizona generally scores 1.6 less 3-pointers than their opponent, a relatively slight deficit.
+Arizona is expected to score 1.61 less 3-pointers than their opponent in a game at this expected pace, a relatively slight deficit.
-Oregon generally scores 0.83 more 3-pointers than their opponent, which is pretty even.
+Oregon is expected to score 0.85 more 3-pointers than their opponent in a game at this expected pace, which is pretty even.

 The head-to-head matchup scores shows us that Oregon should have a significant advantage in scoring 3pt shots compared to Arizona's offense.
-The 0.49 difference in score is pretty significant.
+The 0.51 difference in score is pretty significant.

-Arizona's score of -0.13 suggests that their offense has a very slight disadvantage at generating 3-pointers against Oregon's defense.
+Arizona's score of -0.28 suggests that their offense has a decent disadvantage at generating 3-pointers against Oregon's defense.
-Oregon's score of 0.36 suggests their offense has a decent advantage at generating 3-pointers against Arizona.
+Oregon's score of 0.23 suggests their offense has a slight advantage at generating 3-pointers against Arizona.

 We can conclude that Oregon is expected to have an advantage at scoring 3-pointers over Arizona.